FarronF/limerick-council-meetings/meetings/2019/12/11-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 6th November 2019.md

 Footpath renewal works will be carried out at the above mentioned estate in

-2020 under GMA Local Roads funding.---
+2020 under GMA Local Roads funding.
+---
 7

 10.